Batman and Hindu-Muslim Dialogue

 “Of course not.
 But you can never learn something you think you already know.”

-“I never thought of it that way.”
+“Huh.
+I never thought of it that way.”

 “Metempsychosis is very much a reality, dear Charles.
 Just because you don’t remember, doesn’t mean no one does.
 How else do you think we are having this conversation if the Jivas within both of us weren’t of a kind?”

-“Our debate has never been about the science.
-Has it, Charles?
+“Our debate has never been about the science, has it, Charles?
 Or are you as convinced of your scientism as you will ever be?
 Try this.
 Take a hard look at Schrodinger’s equation and honestly tell us you don’t feel your head spinning from its sight.
 Do you honestly not feel challenged in your positivist convictions by studying such a thing as the Observer-Effect?
 If nothing assails your unshakeable fortress of mind, you should consider whether you have anything worth preserving within the boundary of those mental ramparts you have erected for yourself.”

 Charles bows his head staring into the ground with a hollow expression.
 Then raises his right index finger and recites.
 “I bear witness that there is no god but God and that Muhammad is His Messenger”